cssmh/gadxtreme-client/README.md

 ## Description

 **GadXtreme** is an advanced e-commerce platform tailored for gadget enthusiasts.
-It allows users to browse and purchase a wide range of gadgets, manage their orders, and perform secure payments (Stripe integration coming soon).
+It allows users to browse and purchase a wide range of gadgets, manage their orders, and perform secure payments (SSLCommerz integration).
 Admins have the ability to manage products, orders, and users through a powerful admin dashboard.

 ## Features